Journey to Resolving HikariCP Deadlock When Using JPA and MyBatis Together (feat. OSIV)

 I couldn’t suspect it because I had neither thought about it nor experienced it…

 Since I could confirm symptoms similar to that article, I thought I could identify the cause soon.
+In conclusion, the article identified the following as the cause of HikariCP deadlock:

 Under load, a Race Condition occurs for threads to claim connections.
 Saving one message while using 2 connections simultaneously in one transaction caused a thread-level deadlock on HikariCP.